- Blackberry, Apricot & Mandarin Pith

 Natural processing involves none of these steps, traditionally the full cherry is dried in the sun for around a week, then the dried skin is removed.

-- Rwanda, Africa
+- Ethiopia, Africa